-People sometimes use the term drug-induced schizophrenia to refer to psychosis a person develops because of drug use.
-This condition is not actually schizophrenia at all.
-The correct term is drug-induced psychosis.
+People may use the term drug-induced schizophrenia to refer to psychosis due to drug use.
+This condition is not actually schizophrenia but is drug-induced psychosis.

 A person with schizophrenia has symptoms of psychosis and other thought and behavioral issues that last longer than 6 months.
 Drug-induced psychosis, by contrast, typically improves shortly after a person stops using the drug that caused the psychosis.